vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 vtex edition get
 ```

-If the current edition differs from `vtex.edition-store@3.x`, [open a support ticket](https://help.vtex.com/support?/cultureInfo=en-us) and request the installation of the `vtex.edition-store@3.x` app in your VTEX account.
+If the current edition is older than `vtex.edition-store@3.x`, [open a support ticket](https://help.vtex.com/support?/cultureInfo=en-us) and request the installation of the `vtex.edition-store@3.x` or a newer one in your VTEX account.

 > ⚠️ By default, every VTEX store comes with the Edition app configured for building storefronts with [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262) installed.
-Therefore, requesting the installation of the `vtex.edition-store@3.x` Edition app is necessary for both new VTEX accounts and accounts previously using the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262).
+Therefore, requesting the installation of the `vtex.edition-store@3.x` or newer Edition app is necessary for both new VTEX accounts and accounts previously using the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262).

+>ℹ️ If you install the `vtex.edition-store@3.x` version, you need to install the Search apps as well.
+If you install the `vtex.edition-store@5.x`, you must directly start the Search Integration process.

 ### Step 2 - Implementing the VTEX Intelligent Search